wangyc82/DeepDRK/README.md

 ![DeepDRKgithub1](https://user-images.githubusercontent.com/36029032/103272576-341d8900-49f8-11eb-9164-99cf3174aa95.png)

+2. Download the RData for training the model

+Go to https://wanglab.shinyapps.io/DeepDRK/ to get the RData for training, and put it in the same directory with the DeepDRK software.

-2. Preparation of the input files
+3. Preparation of the input files

 Six csv files are needed to represent the multi-omic profile of cancer cells, i.e., single nucleotide variant and small INDELs (mutation.csv), copy number alteration (CN.csv), DNA methylation (Methy.csv), gene expression (Exp.csv), compound chemical properties (chem.csv), and known drug targets (DT.csv).

 The input file representing the genomic mutations of the cancer cells is a data matrix.
 The rows of the matrix are cancer cells, the columns are genes, and the elements of the matrix are variables of 0 or 1.
 1 means the target gene is mutated in the cell, and 0 means no mutation in the cell.
 The number of column is the number of genes, and they are separated by tab delimiter.